treescape-io/treescape/README.md

 9. Navigate to http://localhost:8080/admin/ to access the Django Admin.

 ## Loading species data
+### Species list
 A list of ~500 species relevant to agroforestry is provided, data for which is automatically loaded from various sources (currently GBIF and Wikipedia, soon: more).
+The command below will add the species, genus and family.

-`./manage.py load_species`
+`./manage.py load_species species_list.txt`

+Note that loading species is idempotent, meaning that no action is performed trying to load a species twice.